goeiebook/creativelab/README.md

 ---

 Suddenly the workflow stops working.
 Changes to the localstorage structure no longer persist across page reloads.
 Is there a parallel to the fate of the basketball?
 Have the Creative Lab staff closed a hole?
-In an attempt to understand what's happening, I open the source code and read.
-It's a large file.
-Not obfuscated, but noisy.
-Chrome dev console slows to a crawl converting the code to a readable format.
+In an attempt to understand what's happening, I turn to the source code.
+It's not obfuscated, but it is big and noisy.
+Chrome dev console slows to a crawl.
 Text search for 'boardStates', and find:

 ![this is useful][setstage]